helidon-io/helidon-labs/apps/mcp/mcp-coffee-shop/README.md

 java -jar target/helidon-mcp-coffee-shop-declarative.jar
 ```

-The server will start on `http://localhost:8081` with the MCP endpoint available at `/mcp-coffee-shop`.
+The server will start at `http://localhost:8081` with the MCP endpoint available at `/mcp-coffee-shop`.

 ## Exercise The Application

 ### Using MCP Client

-The application is designed to work with MCP-compatible clients supporting `2024-11-05` and `2025-03-26`.
+The application is designed to work with MCP-compatible clients supporting MCP versions `2024-11-05` and `2025-03-26`.
 The test suite
 demonstrates how to use it with Langchain4j MCP client:

 1. **List Available Tools**: The MCP client can discover the three available tools (`get-menu`, `list-order`, `take-order`)